SergeyBibikov/rust-selenium/README.md

 ## Limitations

 * Not tested on MacOS
-* Geckodriver session does not support any customization possibilities at the moment
+* So far only Chrome and Firefox are supported

 ## TO DO

-* Firefox session customization
-* Useful methods which are implemented in other Selenium implementations
+* Useful methods which are available in other Selenium implementations
+* Safari support

 ## Contributions
 Any contributions, bug reports and improvement suggestions are much anticipated and appreciated!

 ===
-Release notes:
+\Release notes:
+* v 0.1.3 - FirefoxOptions support
 * v 0.1.2 - ChromeOptions support
 * v 0.1.1 - necessary info added
 * v 0.1.0 - initial release